ahayman/graescence/content/chapters/Volume 1/c03-Stan-Stumble.md

 He slowed after a few steps to allow his eyes time to adjust.
 The darkness eased to reveal a figure sitting in a chair.
 It took seconds for him to understand what he was looking at.

+"No no no..."

 Stan staggered back as though struck.
 Fire and ice surged through his veins.
 His fist bawled and he began to shake.

 "You get to watch, spy, what we do to gifts from the Wu Clan."

-Min had been tied to the chair naked, her tights ripped and pooled at her feet.
+Min had been tied to the chair naked, her unitard ripped and pooled at her feet.
 The rope had been cruelly tied tight enough to bruise.
 Her head lolled to the side, unconscious, and her eye was swollen shut.

 "Was gonna give her to one of my sons, but I figure bitches just need to breed."

-Crystal shards formed around his fist as men filled the room.